 When you’re buying new seedlings taller than 1 meter, tell the nursery shop to cut it at 1 meter precisely.
 Cutting the seedling will help it form a future canopy and three skeletal branches, which are very important for the healthy and rapid growth of the tree.

-Related: When To Plant Olive Trees?
-THE GUIDE
+Related: When To Plant Olive Trees

 7. Good Growth of Top And Side Branches